 The Catskills Peak foliage is beautiful.
-We decided to head down to the Catskills for the afternoon.
+The Catskills are located in Upstate New York and an easy drive from New York City.
+We decided to head down to the Catskills for the afternoon from the Capital Region.
 It’s only about an hour’s drive and we were hoping we missed the morning crowds and could be the second round of hikes.
 Boy were we wrong.
 There are no morning crowds there are constant crowds.
 Every trail we stopped at, the parking lots were full.
 They would not let you park on the streets and were ticketing people who did.
 There were homeowners selling parking on their property for $20.
 Thankfully we were able to still enjoy the fall foliage.
 As well as a bike ride, short walk, and playground.

 Here’s how to avoid the crowds in the Catskills and enjoy the beautiful views in the Catskills.

 1. Stay in the Catskills Peak Foliage.

 Staying locally means you can arrive early, take a break mid-day if you need to and try again in the evenings when the crowds start to lower.
 There are many options.
 Some like the Washington Irving Inn has amazing views without having to leave the hotel.

 Arriving very early.
 30 minutes before sunrise snag a spot and wait for your car till your able to get started.
 If you arrive a little later you may need to wait in a line until the parking lot opens.
 If there are multiple parking lots for some trails so if one is full check out another.

 3. Just Drive

 Driving up and especially down the mountain after you drive up has magnificent views.
 There may not be a perfect spot to stop and take it in but there’s plenty of goreous views as you drive down the windy mountain roads.

 4. Head to a Park in the Catskills instead